Theoretical Background¶

 - If

-valvatne_blunt. - Else, if throat-only shape data are available, use
+hagen_poiseuille. - Else, if explicit throat-only shape data are available, use

 valvatne_blunt_throat. - Else, fall back to